 Regardless of when you decide to go on your expedition, remember that preparation is crucial so ensure all necessary precautions are taken before attempting this challenging yet rewarding trekking peak!

 Mera Peak Climbing Permit Cost

-But the cost of a climbing permit for Mera peak varies according to the seasons.
-For the spring season (Mar to May), the Mera Peak Climbing Permit cost is US$ 250, and US$ 125 for the autumn season (Sept-Nov).
-Likewise, during the off-seasons like the month of Dec-Feb and Jun to August is US$ 70.
+The cost of a climbing permit varies throughout the year.
+For the spring season, the permit costs US$ 250, and US$ 125 for the autumn season.
+The off-season from Dec-Feb and Jun to August costs US$ 70.